camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/sendgrid.md

 ![sendgrid email connector complete properties](../img/connectors-sendgrid-email-complete-properties.png)

 :::note
-Now you can simply [deploy and start a new instance](../../save-and-deploy.md) of your process.
-As with all connectors the run-time is available out of the box in Camunda 8 SaaS.
+Now you can [deploy and start a new instance](../../save-and-deploy.md) of your process.
+As with all connectors, the runtime is available out of the box in Camunda Platform 8 SaaS.
 :::

 ### SendGrid Email Template Connector